phluid61/internet-drafts/file-scheme/draft.md

 Non-local files:

-* The "traditional" representation of a non-local file, with an empty authority and a complete (transformed) UNC string in the path.
+* The representation of a non-local file, with an empty authority and a complete (transformed) UNC string in the path.
 E.g.:

   * `file:////host.example.com/path/to/file`

-* As above, with an extra slash between the empty authority and the transformed UNC string, conformant with the definition from
+* As above, with an extra slash between the empty authority and the transformed UNC string, as per the syntax defined in {{RFC1738}}.
-  {{RFC1738}}.
   E.g.:

   * `file://///host.example.com/path/to/file`